binaryphile/concorde/README.md

 ### Hashes

-Hashes, like arrays, are similar to the portion of `declare -p`'s output from inside the parentheses.
-Unlike arrays, hash literals must include indices.
-Unlike the regular form of hash declarations though, the indices are not in brackets.
+Hashes, like arrays, are similar to the portion inside the parentheses of `declare -p`'s output.
+Unlike arrays, however, hash literals must include indices.
+Unlike the regular form of hash declarations though, concorde's indices are not in brackets.
 For example:

 ``` bash
 my_literal="one=1 two=2 three_and_four='3 and 4'"
 ```

-In this case, quoted items are quoted after the index and equals sign.
+In this case, quoted items are quoted after the index and equals sign (as in `'3 and 4'`).
 Escaping works as well.

 `repr` generates this format when invoked on a hash.